Proto Self

 The proto-self is a coherent collection of neural patterns which map, moment by moment, the state of the physical structure of the organism in its many dimensions.

-This passage delivers Damasio's canonical definition of the proto-self as a nonconscious, distributed neural mapping of organismic state that is the necessary precursor to core consciousness.
+This passage provides Damasio’s canonical definition of the proto-self as a nonconscious, multi-site neural mapping of the organism’s bodily state, explicitly distinguished from conscious selfhood and from the homunculus.

 Damasio, Antonio R., The Feeling of What Happens: Body and Emotion in the Making of Consciousness, 1999thesis